-This year we are supporting the peace and justice work done through the Austin Region of Justice for Our Neighbors (ARJFON).
+The remaining half of our offering supports the peace and justice work of Austin Region of Justice for Our Neighbors (ARJFON).
 Justice for Our Neighbors is a United Methodist-affiliated immigration ministry that provides free or low-cost legal advice and services.

-Monetary donations ARJFON may be left at our communion rail or sent to or brought by the church office during the month of June.
+Monetary donations for Peace with Justice may be left at our communion rail or sent to or brought by the church office during the month of June.